Distributed Sparse Normal Means Estimation with Sublinear Communication

 The expected total communication cost of $\Pi$ is $O\left( KM\log d \right) $.
-Thus, in an asymptotic setting where $K,M,d\to\infty$ with $\frac{KM\log d}{d} \to 0$, the protocol $\Pi$ has sublinear expected communication cost and its $\ell_2$ risk is $R_{\oracle}\left( \muv\right)\left( 1 +o(1)\right) $. \end{corollary} If we assume that the conditions of either Theorem \ref{thm:th_logd}, Theorem \ref{thm:th_M} or Theorem \ref{thm:th_large_M} hold, then essentially the same proof shows that a two-round algorithm that first estimates the support of $\muv$ by the respective thresholding algorithm and then applies protocol $\Pi$ as a second round to estimate the vector $\muv$ itself can achieve near-oracle $\ell_2$ risk with sublinear communication as well.
+Thus, in an asymptotic setting where $K,M,d\to\infty$ with $\frac{KM\log d}{d} \to 0$, the protocol $\Pi$ has sublinear expected communication cost and its $\ell_2$ risk is $R_{\oracle}\left( \muv\right)\left( 1 +o(1)\right) $. \end{corollary} If we assume that the conditions of either Theorem \ref{thm:th_logd}, Theorem \ref{thm:th_M} or Theorem \ref{thm:th_large_M} hold, then essentially the same proof shows that a two-round algorithm that first estimates the support of $\muv$ by the respective thresholding algorithm and then applies protocol $\Pi$ as a second round to estimate the vector $\muv$ itself can achieve near-oracle $\ell_2$ risk as well. {Similarly, the expected total communication cost is sublinear in $d$ if $KM\ll \tfrac{d}{\log d}$.}